 Lack of Community Volunteers.
 Despite several calls for participation, the work of the PDP Team is significantly impaired and unable to effectively conclude its deliberations due to lack of volunteer participation.

-In the case of a proposed termination or suspension of a PDP, the GNSO liaison to the Working Group shall promptly submit to the Council a written Termination Report or Suspension Report specifying the reasons for the action taken and, if applicable, the points of view represented in the Working Group and the consensus status (as defined by the GNSO Working Group Guidelines) at the time such action is taken.
+In the case of a proposed termination of a PDP prior to the issuance of a final report or suspension of a PDP, the GNSO liaison to the Working Group shall promptly submit to the Council a written Termination Report or Suspension Report specifying the reasons for the action taken and, if applicable, the points of view represented in the Working Group and the consensus status (as defined by the GNSO Working Group Guidelines) at the time such action is taken.
 In the event no Working Group has been formed, the Council shall promptly prepare a Termination Report or Suspension Report specifying the reasons for the recommended action and shall conduct a public commit forum seeking community input on the report first prior to conducting a vote.